elouannh/elouannh/README.md

 <br clear="both">

 <p align="left">I'm Elouann from France.
 I love coding and learning new things.
-I've gained experience in many fields such as web development (full-stack), Discord bots, low-level programming in C and C++, some machine learning, Discord bots, and currently game development with C++ and UnrealEngine.</p>
+I've gained experience in many fields such as web development (full-stack), Discord bots, low-level programming in C, C++ and Rust, some machine learning, Discord bots, Blockchain development, and currently game development with C++ and UnrealEngine.</p>

 ###